Technical Debt

 How to Measure Technical Debt

-Here are some approaches to quantify the technical debt of a product.
+Here are some approaches to quantifying the technical debt of a product.

 New Bugs versus Closed Bugs